elele20005/Rafiu_CI_CD/README.md

 No contributions needed at this time - but feel free to download, fork, use, and play with the codes as desired.

 ## Tests
-To test the code, initiate the server by executing the command `npm run server:dev`.
+To test the code, initiate the server by executing the command `npm run start`.
 Subsequently, open a separate terminal and run the command `npm run test`.
-This action will execute the component test `Quiz.cy.tsx` as well as the end-to-end test `quiz.cy.ts`.
+This action will execute the component test `Rafiu_CI_CD` as well as the end-to-end test `C`.
 With the server still operational, you may run `npm run cypress`, provided that it is installed.
 This will launch Cypress, from which you can conduct both the Component and end-to-end tests.

 ## Demo Link:
 [https://drive.google.com/file/d/1gTLmU_vp0JPTFsGBl4hoz1pqYIeKXDf7/view ](https://drive.google.com/file/d/1oeolqKGLFve3WOQd89syCsYKdFXQIlf4/view?usp=sharing)